jeff4/bionotes.github.io/_comp/typescript.md

 #### 7.5.5.1 Examples p.
 155-156
 * **Example 1**, the base class **Assignment** declares its *grade* to be of type `number | undefined`.
 	* Meanwhile, the subclass **GradedAssignment** declares it as a `number` that must always exist.
+	* Expanding the allowed set of values of a property's union type is not allowed, as doing so would make the subclass property no longer assignable to the base class property's type.

 ```typescript
 class Assignment {